2015 Da Hu Sai Raw Pu'erh Tea Cake 357g

 It is aromatic, mellow, very smooth with a lasting aftertaste.

-210oF, 4g for 6 oz of spring/filtered water, .5-1 minute, 6 steepings, adjust to taste.
+210oF, 4g for 6 oz of spring/filtered water, .5-1 minute, up to 8 steepings, adjust to taste.
 We advise against the use of tap water as well as purified water.

 It is recommended to use the Gongfu brewing method in order to get the most out of this tea.
 Please click here for Gongfu brewing instructions.